dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 Selection screen and click the checkbox in the Select column for the desired network.
 Then click the **Start** button on that row to launch Dash Core.

+.. _evo-tool-manual-core-launch:

 .. note::

   You can also launch Dash Core manually without using the Dash Evo Tool.
 This may be necessary if Dash Core is installed in a non-standard location.
+When launching Dash Core manually, you must enable ZMQ as described in :hoverxref:`Configuration Step 3 <evo-tool-configure>`.

 .. figure:: img/network-selection.png
    :align: center